Community Fund

 Apply to The BWCE Fund

-The BWCE Fund has supported a variety of initiatives, including local food & growing, energy efficiency in buildings, energy audits and advice, re-use and recycling, sustainable transport, environmental education and water conservation.
+The BWCE Fund has supported a variety of initiatives, including: local food & growing, energy efficiency in buildings, re-use and recycling, fuel poverty, low carbon transport, energy audits and advice, environmental education and water conservation.
+You can see all the projects funded year by year at the links below.

 2023